cslarsen/arv/README.rst

 parser code may contain serious errors, for example.

-An interesting story about the research part: I once released a pretty good Mersenne Twister PRNG that ended up being used in research.
-Turned out the engine had bugs, and by the time I had fixed them, the poor researcher already had results (hopefully not published; I don't know).
-The guy had to go back and fix hi stuff, and I felt terribly bad about it.
+An interesting story about the research part: I once released a pretty good Mersenne Twister PRNG for C++ that ended up being used in research.
+Turned out the engine had bugs, and by the time I had fixed them, a poor researcher had already produced results with it (hopefully not published; I don't know).
+The guy had to go back and fix his stuff, and I felt terribly bad about it.

 So beware!